 Henry "Heinie" Zimmerman played 13 seasons in the major leagues and was a star third baseman for years before being banned in 1919.
-He won the 1912 National League batting championship and was in three World Series in 1907, 1910 and 1917.
+He won a Triple Crown in 1912, although that was shrouded in controversy, and was in three World Series in 1907, 1910 and 1917.
 A play in the 1917 World Series was so noted that when he died, the New York Times obituary of Zimmerman was titled "Giants' Heinie Zimmerman Dies; Committed 1917 Series 'Boner' ".

 Zimmerman was born in the Bronx and at age 14 became a plumber's apprentice to help his family earn income.
-He was a sandlot and semi-pro player in New York City before playing minor league ball in 1906-07.
+He was a sandlot and semi-pro player in New York City before playing minor league ball in 1906 and 1907.

 Henry developed a reputation in baseball circles as a dim-witted eccentric.
 He was also noted for erratic play.
 He was sometimes referred to as "Zim" or "the Great Zim".